TugboatQA/docs/content/building-a-preview/automate-previews/auto-generate.md

 {{% notice warning %}} When you enable this functionality, Tugboat does not automatically build pull requests from forked repositories.
-That requires you to set an additional option: {{% ui-text %}}Build Previews for Forked Pull Requests{{% /ui-text %}}.
+That requires you to set an additional option: **Build Previews for Forked Pull Requests**.
 Any secrets in your Preview will be accessible by the owner of the forked repository, so this setting is turned off by default.
 Automated Preview Build requests from forked repositories appear as failed Preview builds in your Tugboat Dashboard.
 For more info, see:
 [Troubleshooting -> Tugboat Error Messages 1074](/troubleshooting/fix-problem-x/#1074-repo-configuration-does-not-allow-building-of-pull-requests-from-forks).
 {{% /notice %}}